Banking Savings & Money Market Accounts

 Is my money safe in an online savings account?

-Money in an online savings account is covered by protections as long as the account provider is FDIC insured, and virtually all major banks are.
+Money in an online savings account is protected if the account provider is FDIC-insured, which includes most major banks.
 You'll typically see it stated as "member FDIC."

 FDIC stands for Federal Deposit Insurance Corporation.
-The FDIC insurance covers accounts up to $250,000 accounts up to $250,000, so if your bank goes under financially, you will still get back all your money, up to that amount.
+The FDIC insurance covers accounts up to $250,000, so if your bank goes under financially, you will still get back all your money up to that amount.
 The National Credit Union Administration provides similar insurance for credit unions.

 What is a good interest rate for an online savings account?